 The Override Panel

-The style overrides of an object, layer or canvas can be managed using the Overrides panel.
+The style overrides can be managed using the Overrides panel.
 The Overrides panel can be opened from the Panels - Styles menu.

 The Overrides panel contains the list of styles used in the selected objects.
 If no objects are selected, the list of styles used inside the current canvas are shown.
 To show and manage styles of a layer, select the layer using the button.